clisztian/MDFA-DeepLearning/README.md

 ## Requirements

-MDFA-DeepLearning requires both the MDFA-Toolkit package for constructing the time series feature extractors and the Eclipse Deeplearning4j (dl4j) library for the deep recurrent neural network constructors.
+MDFA-DeepLearning requires both the MDFA-Toolkit package for constructing the time series feature extractors and the Deeplearning4j (dl4j) library for the deep recurrent neural network constructors.
 The dl4j library is freely available at github.com/deeplearning4j, but is included in the build of this package using Gradle as the dependency management tool.

 The back-end for the dl4j package will depend on your computational infrastructure, but is available on a local basis using CPUs, or can take advantage of GPUs using CUDA libraries.
 In this package I have included a reference to both (assuming a standard linux64 architecture.